Coatis as Pets - Guidelines and Tips

 How big are white-nosed coatis?

 White-nosed coatis are similar in size to a medium or large-sized domestic cat.
-Adult males can reach up to almost 70 cm (27.5 in) long from the tip of their snout to the base of the tail, which can be as long as their body.
+Adult males can reach up to almost 70 cm (27.5") long from the tip of their snout to the base of the tail, which can be as long as their body.
 Females are smaller.
 Their weight varies between 3 and 12 kg (7 and 46.5 lb).

 These wild animals have a short, coarse and thick coat, which can vary in color from brownish-gray to black, including red and brown.
 Their name comes from the white area around their nose.